gabkomarnicki/online-retail-store-master-fork/README.md

 # online-retail-store
 A sample Spring REST online store.

-[Insomnia](https://github.com/Kong/insomnia) was used to test the following REST requests:
+The console and [Insomnia](https://github.com/Kong/insomnia) were used to test the following REST requests:

 ### 1. View customers
 ```